libretro/docs/docs/guides/install-psp.md

 ## Downloading, Installing and Updating

-At this time we can only use the Stable version of 1.9.0, this will be improved in the future.

 ### Downloading

-You can download a bundle with RetroArch, all the supported cores and all the assets by clicking [here](http://buildbot.libretro.com/stable/1.9.0/playstation/psp/RetroArch.7z).
+You can download a bundle with **Stable** version of RetroArch, all the supported cores and all the assets by clicking [here](http://buildbot.libretro.com/stable/1.9.2/playstation/psp/RetroArch.7z).
+You can download **Nightly** version of RetroArch by clicking [here](https://buildbot.libretro.com/nightly/playstation/psp/RetroArch.7z).

+!!! info
+	Nightly files will give you the latest developments.
+This is sometimes dangerous and sometimes innovative.
+We will use the Stable version and recommend it.

 ### Installing